 Title 24: What California Homeowners Need To Know

-California’s updated Building Energy Efficiency Standards took effect in July 2014, making residential spaces 25% more efficient than the previous 2008 regulations.
+California’s updated Building Energy Efficiency Standards are required to be updated every three years, requiring residential and commercial spaces to become more efficient than the previous regulations.
 A crucial component of these standards are the lighting codes covered under Title 24.
 To explain how homeowners are affected and strategies for complying with existing and new regulations, we consulted with California lighting specialists.

 Keep in mind that the regulations apply only to new construction or remodels, points out Terry Ohm of Ohm Lighting in San Francisco.
 And although Title 24 affects several areas of the home, the kitchen is most impacted as it alone must meet specific wattage requirements.

 According to Title 24, at least 50% of the wattage in the kitchen must be consumed by high-efficacy lighting, which typically refers to LEDs and fluorescents.
 To qualify as high-efficacy, luminaires must be certified by the manufacturer to the California Energy Commission and can’t contain a socket that allows low-efficacy lighting, such as an incandescent.
 If they are LED, they must offer a minimum of 90 (out of 100) on the color-rendering index (CRI), which measures crispness and color accuracy.
 This is a fairly high CRI figure so confirm your fixtures meet the standard.
 In addition, the color temperature range must be between 2700-4000k for indoor use, which is a warmer and more ambient light than some of the earlier LEDs.
 Adjacent spaces, like breakfast nooks or dining areas, which operate on separate switches, aren’t factored into the 50% equation.